prometheus/pushgateway/README.md

 ### URL

-The default port the push gateway is listening to is 9091.
+The default port the Pushgateway is listening to is 9091.
 The path looks like

     /metrics/job/<JOB_NAME>{/<LABEL_NAME>/<LABEL_VALUE>}